-Ad creation starts with the app as selected from the drop down menu in the ad creation flow or you can start with your App Store or Google Play link.
+Ad creation starts with the app.
+Select it from the drop-down menu in the ad creation flow or start with your App Store or Google Play link.
 You will choose your Page later on in the ad creation process.
 You will need roles on both the app and the Page in order to successfully create the ad.

 Yes.
-You will have an oportunity to create a Facebook Page if you do not have one.
+You will have an opportunity to create a Facebook Page if you do not have one.

 Yes, this is ok.
 The best practice here will be advertiser specific.